anetczuk/ros-diagram-tools/doc/cmd_args_tools.md

                         Path to directory containing dumped 'rossrv' output --highlightitems HIGHLIGHTITEMS
-                        File with list of items to highlight -mfg, --mainfullgraph
+                        File with list of items to highlight --descriptionjson DESCRIPTIONJSON
+                        Path to JSON file with items description -mfg, --mainfullgraph
                         Generate main full graph instead of compact one -iri, --includerosinternals